rambasnet/Python-Fundamentals/README.md

 under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation.
 See LICENSE file for details.

-Please feel free to use the content anyway you find it useful.
+Please feel free to use the notebooks anyway you find it useful.